ovh/docs/pages/platform/ai/gi_02_concepts_data/guide.en-gb.md

 > [!primary]
 >
-> If you have directly added data from the Object Storage to the container connected in RO, you can request an **intermediate synchronization**.
+> If you have directly added data from the Object Storage to the container connected in `RO`, you can request an **intermediate synchronization**.
 Otherwise, your data will be **synchronized at the next start** of your job or notebook.

 - **Read Write** (shorten by `RW`): you have full access to your data in your job or notebook.
 You can therefore write, modify, add or delete data in this container.